 I had no idea how that one trip would influence me.
 As the late Anthony Bourdain said “travel changes you.
 As you move through this life and this world you change things slightly, you leave marks behind, however slow.
 And in return, life and travel, leaves marks on you.
 Most of the time, those marks, on your body or on your heart, are beautiful.
 Often though, they hurt.”

 I also remember the people without homes.
-Homelessness and people begging wasn’t something I had ever experienced.
-It definitely made an impression.
-I had a newfound gratefulness for my life and the privileges it came with.
+Homelessness and people begging to get by wasn’t something I had ever experienced.
+To see women with children on the street and the children themselves asking for money definitely left a mark.
+After this trip, I had a newfound gratefulness for my life with my family and the privileges it came with.

 Mexico City, el Distrito Federal or more commonly referred to as “el DF”, to this day, is one of the most exciting, complex, and somewhat overwhelming cities I’ve ever been to.
 A lot has changed.
 There are more people.
 There are more cars.
 There are more modern and hipper neighborhoods with museums, coffee shops and trendy eateries.
 But for as much as it’s changed, a lot has stayed the same.